Acupuncture for Chronic Fatigue Syndrome.

 Chronic fatigue syndrome, also known as myalgic encephalomyelitis (ME/CFS), is a long-term illness characterised by extreme fatigue or tiredness after physical or mental activities that doesn’t go away with rest and can't be explained by an underlying medical condition.

-The following insights are obtained from systematic reviews and analysis of clinical trials investigating the efficacy of acupuncture for chronic fatigue syndrome.
+The following insights are obtained from systematic reviews and analysis of clinical trials investigating the efficacy of Chinese medicine and acupuncture for chronic fatigue syndrome.

 2020 Chinese Journal of Integrative Medicine